Last Updated on February 16, 2026

 Wandering a Maze of Streets

-In one tree-coiffed piazza, we came across a small merry-go-round surrounded by children playing in the square, it apparently being part of a little carnival that had moved into town for a few days.
+We were continually drawn along by the sensuality of the little streets and their variety of shops, mostly ignoring the historic buildings and churches.
+In one tree-coiffed piazza, we came across a small merry-go-round surrounded by children playing in the square.
+It apparently was part of a little carnival that had moved into town for a few days.

 The Meal